Hollywood Cemetery (Richmond, Virginia): Presidents Circle

 Hollywood Cemetery is the only cemetery besides Arlington National Cemetery that contains the burials of two U.S. Presidents.
-Although the United First Parish Church in Quincy, Massachusetts, contains the burial of two U.S. Presidents, John Adams and John Quincy Adams, in a crypt below the church.
+Although the United First Parish Church in Quincy, Massachusetts, contains the burial sites of two U.S. Presidents, John Adams and John Quincy Adams, they are in a crypt below the church.

 President James Monroe was originally interred in Marble Cemetery in New York City when he died in 1831.
 Virginia petitioned to have his remains reinterred to Hollywood Cemetery.
 The Gothic Revival James Monroe Tomb monument designed by Albert Lybrock resembles a bird cage surrounding a simple granite sarcophagus.
 It was built in the Presidents Circle section of the cemetery and dedicated by Virginia governor Henry A. Wise on July 5, 1858.
 The monument was designated a National Historic Landmark in 1971.

 President John Tyler was buried in the Presidents Circle section of the cemetery in 1862 and a monument was dedicated by Congress in 1915.
 His death was not recognized in Washington, D.C., due to his allegiance to the confederacy.
 His burial ceremony was escorted by Jefferson Davis and address given by Armistead C. Gordon.

 Confederate president Jefferson Davis died in 1889.
 He was initially interred in Metairie Cemetery in New Orleans, and reinterred to Hollywood Cemetery in 1893.
 A life-size statue made of bronze sculpted by George Julian Zolnay was added near his grave.